loan-broker-cphb/loan-broker/README.md

 > _Loan Broker Project is originated from the book Enterprise Integration Patterns, which takes a loan request and determine the best banks that could grant the user a loan with corresponding interest rates.
-The request will be processed by independent components which are described in the following._
+The request will be processed by independent components which are described in the components section._

 #### Run the project
 Running the project as specified, will start up all the components in the correct order.